whykay/python-ireland-old-guide/guide/constitution.rst

    a.
 The Chairperson: The Chairperson shall oversee the general running of the Society and shall be answerable to the Committee.
    #.
 The Secretary: The Secretary shall take minutes at all meetings of the Society.
 The Secretary shall be responsible for all the correspondence of the Society and shall keep a record of it.
    #.
 Treasurer: The Treasurer shall have responsibility for all the Society's finances including the collection of subscriptions and the maintenance of accounts.
    #.
-Other Members of the Committee shall be delegated any duties by the Chairperson as are seen fit, including acting as deputies to the Officers of the Society.
+Other Committee Members shall be delegated any duties by the Chairperson as are seen fit, including acting as deputies to the Officers of the Society.

 #.
 Eligibility, Nomination and Election of Officers